susanBuck/notes/05_Laravel/02_App_Setup.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-home-directory-not-set-on-pagoda.png' class='' style='max-width:415px; width:75%' alt=''>

-This is because Pagoda is not pointing to your `public/` directory, and can be fixed with a boxfile...
+This is because Pagoda is not pointing to your `public/` directory.
+This can be fixed with a Boxfile...